FrancescaRuberto/PDFA-Project/README.md

 ### Methodology

-- **Data Collection**: The dataset used in this study include population data for multiple age groups and years.
+- **Data Collection**: the dataset used in this study include population data for multiple age groups and years.

-- **Data preprocessing**: The dataset is cleaned to ensure that it has the necessary columns, such as Year, Age Group, and VALUE (which represents the population), Year, and Age Group.
+- **Data preprocessing**: the dataset is cleaned to ensure that it has the necessary columns, such as Year, Age Group, and VALUE (which represents the population), Year, and Age Group.
 To use as prediction categories, we separate distinct age groups from the dataset.

-- **Linear regression Model**:  A linear regression model is conducted for each age group using the sklearn library.
+- **Linear regression Model**:  a linear regression model is conducted for each age group using the sklearn library.
 Population levels for each age group are projected over time, particularly for 2025 and 2030.
 The model uses historical years as independent variables and population values as the dependent variable.

-- **Projection**: The linear regression model is created utilising the data for each age group in order to predict the population for 2025 and 2030.
+- **Projection**: the linear regression model is created utilising the data for each age group in order to predict the population for 2025 and 2030.
 Future forecasts are saved for each age group.

-- **Visualisation**: The predictions for each age group are shown in a line chart that shows both historical data and future projections.
+- **Visualisation**: the predictions for each age group are shown in a line chart that shows both historical data and future projections.
 This facilitates the visual understanding of demographic trends and the expected future development of every age group.

 ### Findings

-- **Population estimates for 2025 and 2030**: Each age group's numbers were projected for 2025 and 2030.
+- **Population estimates for 2025 and 2030**: each age group's numbers were projected for 2025 and 2030.
 These forecasts allow us to understand how the distribution of the population will vary over time.

-- **Some Age Groups Show Steady Linear Growth**: Over the coming years, it is anticipated that the population of certain age groups will continue to grow steadily.
+- **Some Age Groups Show Steady Linear Growth**: over the coming years, it is anticipated that the population of certain age groups will continue to grow steadily.

-- **Age Group Variation**: The estimates differ according to age groups, which reflects the various trends of population growth or decrease in various demographic groups.
+- **Age Group Variation**: the estimates differ according to age groups, which reflects the various trends of population growth or decrease in various demographic groups.

 ### Insights

-- **Impact of Ageing Population**: Forecasts suggest that certain older age groups may experience more significant population growth as Ireland's population ages.
+- **Impact of Ageing Population**: forecasts suggest that certain older age groups may experience more significant population growth as Ireland's population ages.
 This tendency could have a big effect on the social services and healthcare industries.

-- **Anticipating Future Requirements**: Officials can allocate resources more efficiently if they are aware of the expected growth in each age group.
+- **Anticipating Future Requirements**: officials can allocate resources more efficiently if they are aware of the expected growth in each age group.
 For example, a younger population may require more investment in education, whereas an ageing population may require more retirement savings and healthcare services.

 ### Resources
 - ActiveState. (n.d.).
 How to run linear regressions in Python scikit-learn.
 [Retrieved here](https://www.activestate.com/resources/quick-reads/how-to-run-linear-regressions-in-python-scikit-learn/)